yeah-sir/OpenBCI-AndroidApp/README.md

 Usage
 =====
--	Turn on the Bluetooth using the “Enable Bluetooth" button
+-Turn on the Bluetooth using the “Enable Bluetooth" button

 -Press “Scan” to begin a BLE scan for GATT servers on devices